Atlas7/fungai-json-server-heroku/README.md

 Use [this really handy guide](https://github.com/Atlas7/json-server-heroku) for tips on deploying to heroku.
 This is a fork to [this original GitHub repository](https://github.com/jesperorb/json-server-heroku).

+# Realated Apps that consume this API

+- [fungai-react-ui](https://github.com/Atlas7/fungai-react-ui): a ReactJS UI prototype for fungai.org (work in progress)
+- etc.